 Quiet spaces for reflection and mindfulness

-Should you need a quiet space or somewhere to partake in daily prayer on site there is a room available within Student Support in Kensington.
-If you are in Battersea or White City, send Buildings and Estates an email (email@example.com) for help finding a suitable space.
+Should you need a quiet space or somewhere to partake in daily prayer on-site there is a room available within Student Support in Kensington.
+If you are in Battersea or White City, email Estates and Campus Operations for help finding a suitable space.

-There are Mindfulness sessions in Student Support every Wednesday at 17:00.
+There are Mindfulness sessions in Student Support.
 As an RCA student, you can also access mindfulness sessions via the Imperial Chaplaincy Multi-Faith Centre.
-For further information on these sessions click here.